 We had the privilege to meet and talk to passionate wine farmer John Cox, owner of the Domaine Salamander.
 The vineyard is located in the cute village Eys, along the wine walking route.
 He named the vineyard after the salamanders he noticed around here.
 John has been growing wine grapes for more than 15 years now, with a bit of help from his little grandson.

 Domaine Salamander offers a variety of ‘Limburg Country Wine’.
-Chardonnay, Pinot Gris, Auxerrois, Pinot Noir, Pinor Noir Rosé and three types of sparkling wine (Cuvee).
+Chardonnay, Pinot Gris, Auxerrois, Pinot Noir, Pinor Noir Rosé and three types of mixed wines (Cuvee).
 Not all varieties are always standard available.
 No food.
 For the wine tasting and two bottles of wine to go we paid EUR 30.
-Tip: check which year you tasted wine and ask for the year if you want to buy a bottle for home.
+Tip: check which year you tasted wine of and ask for that year if you want to buy a bottle for home.

 When you are at Domaine Salamander, you are about half way the wine walking route.
 If you do the route clockwise, like we did, the second half is mainly walking, without any new vineyards.
 At the end in Wahlwiller there are some restaurants and cafes.

 In the afternoon of our Wine Day in South Limburg we decided to visit two vineyards, Fromberg Winery and Wine Estate St. Martinus.
 We did this part by car, but it’s definitely also possible by e-bike, scooter or on foot.
 Just don’t drink and drive!